don-lim/deleteMillionRowsOnMySQL/README.md

 # Delete Million Rows On MySQL

 Deleting rows actually take longer time than inserting rows.
-Deleting millions of rows of data on an active server with many concurrent users is not easy at all.
-You may paralyze the server for a long time if you use a regular delete command.
+Deleting millions of rows of data on an active server with many concurrent users is not an easy task.
+You may paralyze the server for a long time effectively shutting down the system if you use a regular delete command.

 - Running the following sql command will create an event that will delete one million rows every 5 minutes.
 Make sure you enable scheduler from PHPMyAdmin or a terminal globally after logged in as the main user of MySQL. `SET GLOBAL event_scheduler = ON;`